 Developing Clinical Academic roles are vital to ensure we have staff who are confident to use, generate and share research evidence.
 They can help increase the benefits of research in everyday health and care and can act as catalysts for the development of excellent evidence-based healthcare.
 They are in the ideal place to ask questions, seek answers and develop and share important research findings that impact health and care outcomes for all, so we need more in our workforce.

-National opportunities for clinical academic training funded by the NIHR.
-Regional NIHR Integrated Academic Training (IAT) opportunities include ACF positions, give 25% research training time.
-However, providing local opportunities can also help support our staff to develop their careers as well as carrying out research that is likely to benefit our Sussex population and help to build collaborations with our local partners in academia and health and care.
+National opportunities for clinical academic training funded by the NIHR and other funders.
+Regional NIHR Integrated Academic Training (IAT) for doctors and dentists, include ACF positions, and give 25% research training time.
+For other health and care professionals the NIHR provides a broad range of training via its range of programmes.
+Providing local opportunities can also help support our staff to develop their careers while carrying out research that is likely to benefit our Sussex population and help to build collaborations with our local partners in academia and health and care.
 At UHSussex, developing our people and enabling more health and care professionals to develop research careers is at the heart of our Research and Innovation Strategy.

-My University Hospitals Sussex, the dedicated Trust Charity, has generously awarded significant funding to support development of local researchers, from those new to research to those embarking on PhDs, to provide long-term research capacity to benefit our Sussex population.
+My Charity (University Hospitals Sussex), the dedicated Trust Charity, has generously awarded significant funding to support development of local researchers, from those new to research to those embarking on PhDs, to provide long-term research capacity to benefit our Sussex population.

 Internships